Wolverine971/9takes/src/blog/people/Peter_Thiel.md

 ---
 title: 'Peter Thiel as an Enneagram Type 6'
-description: "Why Peter Thiel appears to be a type 6"
+description: 'Why Peter Thiel appears to be a type 6'
 author: 'DJ Wayne'
 date: '2023-03-11'
 published: false